- Buying a Van to Live in

-How to Build a Van Home
+- How to Build a Camper Van Interior

 OK, we were finally there.
 Ready for the journey called “van life” dreaming about our very first road trip.
 But before that… building a van home was a grandiose business ahead.